 Posting Summary: Facilities Management (FM) supports the University of Virginia's wide range of research, academic and patient care programs.
 With over 1,200 employees dedicated to excellence, Facilities Management is responsible for the day-to-day operation, repair and maintenance of U.Va.'s buildings, infrastructure and grounds as well as other University-owned and leased properties.

 The Master Maintenance Technician independently responds to all emergency calls in the Health System Complex and maintains all equipment to ensure proper operation during scheduled absence of primary work force.
-The incumbent is a Health System Physical Plant shift worker.
 Incumbent maintains all systems in an operational condition and provides a safe and comfortable environment.
+The Master Maintenance Technician is a Health System Physical Plant shift worker and must have Journeyman level competency in a minimum of 2 trades.

 Required Minimum Level of Education: High School Diploma or Equivalent Required